cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/advanced-feature/multi_service/multi_handler.md

 main.go
 ```

-Among them, handler_A.go, handler_B.go, and handler_C.go respectively host the Handlers of Service A, Service B, and Service C.
+Among them, handler_A.go, handler_B.go, and handler_C.go respectively host the handlers of service A, service B, and service C.

-In main.go, multiple Handlers are automatically registered:
+In main.go, multiple handlers are automatically registered:

 ```go
 package main